GeorgePreece/GeorgePreece.github.io/_posts/2022-01-28-dependency-injection.md

 The nature of these constraints makes Constructor Injection an excellent approach to **force** an injection (for mandatory dependencies).

-The below example depicts a simple example of constructor injection.
+The following example depicts a simple implementation of Constructor Injection.
 ```
 class Application {
     execute() : void {